uidaholib/digital-collections-docs/content/collections/06-about.md

 If using Perma.cc for the first time, check [Evan's workshop for more information about getting started](https://evanwill.github.io/web-cites/content/4-perma.html).

-Once logged in, navigate to UI Library DDS > Digital Collection About pages.
+Once logged in, navigate to UIdaho SPEC > Collection Bibliographies folder.
 Select the collection folder you are working on or create a new folder.
 Then, add your link.

 Add the archived Perma.cc link to your citations like this: